clems4ever/go-graphkb/README.md

 go-graphkb is a Graph-oriented Knowledge Base written in Go.

-The knowledge base can then be queried using [openCypher](https://github.com/opencypher/openCypher) and results can be visualized in the UI as shown below.
+The Knowledge Base can be queried using [openCypher](https://github.com/opencypher/openCypher) and results can be visualized in the UI as shown below.

 ![go-graphkb ui](./docs/images/go-graphkb.png)